shinyiho/cv/index.md

         - Inventory Page: Handles inventory and deliveries.
         - Sample Page: Tracks and manages orders.
 - Demonstrated quick demos when the feature was unclear, making it easier for the designer to create the design.
-- Implemented designs cleanly and quickly.
+- Implemented designs cleanly and quickly using Vue.
 - Established infrastructure, deploying production and staging environments, setting up Jenkins for CI/CD, and configuring Nginx, resulting in a streamlined development process.
 - Proactively responded to feedback, independently resolving bugs, and ensuring high responsiveness in feature development and bug fixes, preventing process delays.
 - Optimized the frontend webpack bundle size.